resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 Let's see if I can explain them in a bit more detail.

 Network messages destined for a computer are broken up into packets.
-Once a packet reaches a computer how does the computer know which application the packet is destined for?
+Once a packet reaches a computer how does the computer know which application the packet is intended for?

+Imagine that Australia was a computer: and that containers on ships heading to Australia were the network packets.
+And stretching the metaphor even more, that cities were applications.

+If you can get your head around that tortured metaphor, then its easy.
+Each container has a port number painted on it.
+Then when the ship docks, customs will only allow those containers with the correct port number off of it.

-What if each network packet also had an associated number indicating the destination application?
-Then the computer could sort them into different "trays", for the applications to pick up and work with.
+So what if each network packet also had an associated number indicating the destination application?
+Then the security group, acting as a customs officer, could reject all the packets that were not acceptable for a given application!

-So the "tray" numbers associated with a packet are named the port numbers.
+Well, strange to say, each packet on the network gets given a port number, indicating the application it is intended to go to.
 And well known applications get well known port numbers.
 So web servers use port 80, for example.

-A security group allows you to define the ports that packets from the outside world can have if they are going to be allowed to reach your VM.
+So simply put a security group allows you to define the port numbers that packets from the outside world must have if they are going to be allowed to reach your VM.

 Any packets with a different port number don’t even make it to your machine.
-They are just thrown away.
+They are just thrown overboard!

 Ok, lets look at the security group checklist.